VolkanSah/SherlocksHome/README.md

 - Please note that capturing packets may raise legal and ethical concerns, and it is your responsibility to ensure that your actions comply with the law and ethical standards.
 It is recommended that you seek legal and ethical guidance before using this technics.

 ## Disclaimer
-This script is for educational purposes only and should not be used for any illegal, unethical, or malicious activities.
+This scriptexamples is for educational purposes only and should not be used for any illegal, unethical, or malicious activities.
 Always ensure that you have proper authorization before conducting any security testing or penetration testing on any website or system.
 The creator of this script is not responsible for any misuse or damages caused by using this script.

 ## issues
 Issues to this script are not accepted as it is intended for educational purposes only and not for production use.